hindu-comm/weblogs/manasataramgini/2016/07/2016-07-09_a-geopolitical-package-july-2016.md

 politics protection for their religious beliefs.*”
-Though it was us heathens and our cultural cousins who were victims of these unmāda-s note how he brazenly claims they were they the victims instead\!
+Though it was us heathens and our cultural cousins who were victims of these unmāda-s note how he brazenly claims they were they the victims instead!
-3\) Last but not the least we have the media – the Indian media is so completely compromised that it is merely a propaganda organ of the mleccha-s and marūnmatta-s.
+3) Last but not the least we have the media – the Indian media is so completely compromised that it is merely a propaganda organ of the mleccha-s and marūnmatta-s.
 We had early demonstrated this via our [Google News